Welcome to the website for the General Surgery residency program here at SUNY Upstate Medical University! We appreciate your interest in our program.

-Upstate Medical University is part of the much larger SUNY system; we are the only Level I Trauma Center in central New York.
+Upstate Medical University is part of the much larger SUNY system; we are the only Level I Trauma Center in central New York and recently were the first trauma center in the state of New York that achieved both adult and pediatric trauma center accreditation from the American College of Surgeons.
 We provide all General Surgery training experiences within the city of Syracuse.
 It is not necessary for any resident to rotate away from their home or family.
 Opportunities do exist however, for senior residents who elect rotations elsewhere.
 Our program has the great advantage of utilizing each of the five hospitals in Syracuse: Upstate Medical University Hospital, Syracuse Veterans Administration (VA) Medical Center, Crouse Hospital, St. Joseph's Medical Center, and Upstate University Hospital at Community Campus.
-Each venue offers the resident a different experience including private practice in General Surgery, Colorectal Surgery and Vascular Surgery.
+This variety of work offers the resident a different experience including private practice in General Surgery, Colorectal Surgery and Vascular Surgery.
 Upstate offers the tertiary care perspective and the VA offers the advantage of a resident led team approach to a wide variety of General, Thoracic and Vascular patients.

-For those of you with families, CNY is very family friendly.
+Central New York is very family friendly.
 Local school districts are excellent.
-Socially, CNY is not Manhattan or San Francisco.
-However, we aren't North Podunk either.
-There is an excellent music scene with plans to rebuild a high quality symphony orchestra.
-There is a high quality stage company that is very active.
-There is a very visible (and audible) blues scene, and other entertainment.
-Syracuse University and LeMoyne College do attract a variety of rock bands, etc. The nearby Turning Stone Casino and Resort have almost weekly national headline acts.
+There is a thriving music and theater scene.
+Syracuse University and LeMoyne College are close to downtown and they do attract a variety of rock bands.
+The nearby Turning Stone Casino and Resort have almost weekly national headline acts.
 Sporting events are readily available as well.
 We have professional baseball and hockey teams in town.
-Syracuse University has a very competitive D1 men's basketball (National Champs in 2003), lacrosse (10 time National Champs), and a work in progress but very optimistic football team.
+Syracuse University has very competitive basketball, football and lacrosse teams.
+Be prepared to wear orange when you move here!

-Finally, for those of you who just have to have a big city fix, the Big Apple is only a 4-5 hour drive.
+Finally, the Big Apple is only a 4-5 hour drive.
 Boston is about 5 hours and even Montreal, a truly international city is about 5-6 hours; Toronto is even closer.